swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 ## Arguments

 Most programs take additional arguments that control their exact behavior.
-For example, `-F` is an argument to `ls`.
+For example, `-F` and `-l` are arguments to `ls`.
 The `ls` program, like many programs, take a lot of arguments.
 But how do we know what the options are to particular commands?

 Most commonly used shell programs have a manual.
 You can access the manual using the `man` program.
 Try entering:

     man ls

 This will open the manual page for `ls`.
-Use the arrow keys to go up and down.
+Use the space key to go forward and b to go backwards.
 When you are done reading, just hit `q` to exit.

 Programs that are run from the shell can get extremely complicated.
-To see an example, open up the manual page for the `gcc` program, which is an open source C compiler and see just how complicated programs can get!
+To see an example, open up the manual page for the `mplayer` program, which is command line driven video player.
+There are about 300 arguments to the mplayer command.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring back to the manual page frequently.

+**Examining the contents of other directories**

+By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
+You can always find the directory you are in using the `pwd` command.
+However, you can also give `ls` the names of other directories to view.
+Navigate to the home directory if you are not already there.
+Then enter the
+command:

+    ls UofCSCBC2012

+This will list the contents of the `UofCSCBC2012` directory without you having to navigate there.
+Now enter:

+    ls UofCSCBC2012/1-Shell

+This prints the contents of `1-Shell`.
+The `cd` command works in a similar way.
+Try entering:

+    cd UofCSCBC2012/1-Shell

+and you will jump directly to `1-Shell` without having to go through the intermediate directory.

+## Full vs. Relative Paths

+The `cd` command takes an argument which is the directory name.
+Directories can be specified using either a *relative* path a full *path*.
+The directories on the computer are arranged into a hierarchy.
+The full path tells you where a directory is in that hierarchy.
+Navigate to the home directory.
+Now, enter the `pwd` command and you should see:

+    /home/thw

+which is the full name of your home directory.
+This tells you that you are in a directory called `thw`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
+So, to summarize: `thw` is a directory in `home` which is a directory in `/`.

+Now enter the following command:

+    cd /home/thw/UofCSCBC2012/1-Shell

+This jumps to `1-Shell`.
+Now go back to the home directory.
+We saw earlier that the command:

+    cd UofCSCBC2012/1-Shell

+had the same effect - it took us to the `1-Shell` directory.
+But, instead of specifying the full path (`/home/thw/UofCSCBC2012/1-Shell`), we specified a *relative path*.
+In other words, we specified the path relative to our current directory.
+A full path always starts with a `/`.
+A relative path does not.
+You can usually use either a full path or a relative path depending on what is most convenient.
+If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.

+Now, list the contents of the /bin directory.
+Do you see anything familiar in there?

+## Saving time with shortcuts and wild cards

+**Shortcuts**
+There are some shortcuts which you should know about.
+Dealing with the home directory is very common.
+So, in the shell the tilde character, `~`, is a shortcut for your home directory.
+Navigate to the `1-Shell` directory, then enter the command:

+    ls ~

+This prints the contents of your home directory, without you having to type the full path.
+The shortcut `..` always refers to the directory above your current directory.
+Thus:

+    ls ..

+prints the contents of the `/home/thw/UofCSCBC2012`.
+You can chain these together, so:

+    ls ../../

+prints the contents of `/home/thw` which is your home directory.
+Finally, the special directory `.` always refers to your current directory.
+So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
+This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

+To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/thw` all do exactly the same thing.
+These shortcuts are not necessary, they are provided for your convenience.

-## Examining Files ##
+## Examining Files

 The easiest way to examine a file ...